isomerpages/iras-taxacademy/pages/Law 101 for Tax Professionals Series.md

 ---
 <h4><strong><sub>10 Jan 2025 | 3.00 p.m. to 5.00 p.m.</sub></strong></h4>
 <h4><strong>Tax Crimes and Money Laundering</strong></h4>
-<p>Join us in this webinar, where our speakers Mr Charles Li (Director, Law
+<p>Join us in this webinar, where our speakers Mr <a href="https://www.linkedin.com/in/charles-l-03884718/" rel="noopener nofollow" target="_blank">Charles Li</a>,
-Division, IRAS) and Mr Yang Shi Yong (Director, Drew &amp; Napier LLC), provide an overview of the offences and penalties under the tax Acts and Penal Code for tax evasion.
+Director, Law Division at IRAS and Mr <a href="https://www.linkedin.com/in/shi-yong-yang-ab1b1ab9/" rel="noopener nofollow" target="_blank">Yang Shi Yong</a>, Director at Drew &amp; Napier LLC, provide an overview of the offences and penalties under the tax Acts and Penal Code for tax evasion.
 Money laundering associated with tax crimes, and measures to combat international tax evasion, will also be discussed.
 There will also be a brief review of the cases on tax crimes in 2024.</p>
 <p><strong>&nbsp;Agenda:</strong>
 </p>
 <ul data-tight="true" class="tight">